 For more information on running your campaign, take a look at the Indiegogo Field Guide!

-What do I need to tell my contributors to make this work?
+What do I need to tell my Backers to make this work?

-If you are running a referral contest that rewards the top referrers, be sure to share your leaderboard with your contributors throughout the campaign.
+If you are running a referral contest that rewards the top referrers, be sure to share your leaderboard with your Backers throughout the campaign.

 Who counts as a referrer?

 Anyone logged into an Indiegogo account can count as a referrer.
-We recommend you specify referrers also be contributors so that you already have their contact info for reward fulfillment once the contest ends.
+We recommend you specify referrers also must be a Backer, so that you already have their contact info for reward fulfillment once the contest ends.